Please refer to https://doyourpart.ucmerced.edu./student-information for specific COVID-19 housing questions.

 Yes, vegetarian and vegan options will be available at each meal.
 The chef also welcomes your favorite recipes.
 If it is well received, it may become a regular item on the menu.

 Furniture for each student in an undergraduate room includes a desk (30” tall x 45” wide x 24” deep), three-position chair (32.5” tall x 20” wide x 22.5” deep), solid maple bed (36” tall x 83” long x 40” wide) and two solid maple stackable underbed storage units (16” tall x 31” wide x 24” deep).
 More information on the bed frame provided to residents is available here.
 The mattress provided to students measures 38 inches wide by 80 inches long by 8 inches deep.
 Triple and quad units have combinations of bunked and lofted beds.
+Tag boards are also included in each room.
 More information on graduate housing is available at https://housing.ucmerced.edu/graduate.

 Student Accessibility Services (SAS) will review requests for housing accommodations and will communicate with students and Housing Services about request approvals or denials.
 More information is available at https://housing.ucmerced.edu/accommodations.